Voices in Power (VIP) Project

 Mandatory Reporting and Youth Self-Determination

-Don’t see a training you’re looking for?
-We often customize our trainings for the particular needs of each group and community.
+Don’t see a what you’re looking for?
+We customize our trainings for the particular needs of each group and community.
 Contact us and we would be happy to talk with you about formatting the right training for your group.